simonewebdesign/simonewebdesign/source/_posts/2012-10-19-git-ftp-push-ftw.md

 ---

 <p>
-  <a href="http://git-scm.com/" title="Git official website" target="_blank">Git</a> is a wonderful tool that makes possible having your local repo and your <a href="https://github.com/" title="GitHub" target="_blank" rel="nofollow">GitHub</a> repo <strong>always perfectly synchronized</strong>.
+  <a href="http://git-scm.com/" title="Git official website" target="_blank">Git</a> is a wonderful tool that makes possible having your local repo and your <a href="https://github.com/" title="GitHub" target="_blank" rel="external nofollow">GitHub</a> repo <strong>always perfectly synchronized</strong>.
 This is cool and all, but — what about the production server?
 </p>

 <p>